elalienx/explanation-1/README.md

 *Tip: Use CMD + click on Mac or Ctrl + click on Windows to open link in a new browser tab.*

 ## Setup
-Our project is a front-development single-page document that consists of three parts:
+Our front-development project is a single-page document that consists of three parts:
-1. The markup file (index.html)
+1. The markup file (The HTML file)
 2. The column layout (Bootstrap grid)
-3. Personalizing style (style.css)
+3. Personalizing style (The CSS file)

 ### Pre-requisites
 - Check the result example.